 Opening a bank account

-There are no restrictions on non-residents opening a bank account in Kazakhstan and expats are able to open a Kazakh account, in either the local or a foreign currency (usually US dollars, British pounds, or euros).
+There are no restrictions on non-residents opening a bank account in Kazakhstan.
+Expats can open a local account, in either the local or a foreign currency (usually US dollars, British pounds or euros).

-Employers in Kazakhstan sometimes specify which bank they want their expat employees to use, so expats should seek the assistance of their company before opening an account.
+Employers in the country sometimes specify which bank they want their expat employees to use, so expats should seek the assistance of their company before opening an account.

 ATMs and credit cards